wScottSh/github-profile/README.md

 ## Activity

+### Jan 13, 2023

+- Wrote a blog post: [Bitwise Operations 101: How to Optimize Your Code in Bitcoin and Cryptography](https://medium.com/lightning-strikes-a-developers-journey/bitwise-operations-101-how-to-optimize-your-code-in-bitcoin-and-cryptography-411614ffebb6)

 ### Jan 12, 2023

 - Write a blog post: [Making Your Code Speak for Itself: The Power of Self-Documenting Code](https://medium.com/lightning-strikes-a-developers-journey/making-your-code-speak-for-itself-the-power-of-self-documenting-code-2d74b7a8bd60)